The Vision, Mission & Strategy of OneQode.

 So what is this framework?

-It starts with our private international carrier network, which is designed to pick up data as close as possible to the user and deliver it quickly, optimising for reduced latency by default (unlike existing carriers, who optimise for cost).
+It starts with our private international carrier network, which is designed to pick up data as close as possible to the user and deliver it quickly, optimising for reduced latency by default (unlike existing carriers, who optimize for cost).

 Our regional backbone uses network hubs we locate at ‘crossroads’, where sub-sea cables meet and we can serve the maximum number of people with acceptable latency.
 Our first connectivity hub is located in Guam.